 There have been several upturns throughout this year for everyone around the world.
 Among so many different things, we are in the middle of a global pandemic which is something that not many people living right now have ever experienced.
 We are in the unprecedented territory and it can be a bit terrifying.
 Right now, more than ever, we need to keep our bodies and minds safe and healthy.

-If you are looking for a great way to stay healthy during the pandemic, then you may want to look into doing yoga.
+If you are looking for a great way to stay healthy during the pandemic, then you may want to look into doing yoga with a cork yoga mat.
 Yoga is not only a form of exercise for your body - though it is an excellent one - but it is also a way to keep our minds and spirits healthy.
 There are several ways that yoga can keep us healthy during a pandemic.

 Yoga has been around for centuries and is still used today.
 That should tell us how effective this practice really is.
 Whether you practice every single day or even just once a week, you will be sure to feel better during these times of uncertainty.